Skip to content

 • name: the name of the preprocessor

-• preprocessor a callback function that receives the dictionary and SD options as parameters, and returns the processed dictionary
+• preprocessor a callback function that receives the dictionary and SD options or platform config as parameters, and returns the processed dictionary

 my-preprocessor.js